oVirt/ovirt-site/source/wiki/engine-command-changes.html.md

              //....
          }

-4. Handle command context propgation
+4. Handle command context propagation

-In order to properly propagate context , the command context should be duplicated when calling command.
+In order to properly propagate context , the command context should be duplicated when calling a command.

-This can be done either by using the clone method of the CommandContext object, or by calling CommandBase.cloneContext which will return a cloned context of the contet of the command.
+This can be done either by using the clone method of the CommandContext object, or by calling CommandBase.cloneContext which will return a clone of the calling command's context.

 In some cases, we may want to alter fields of the duplicated context - for example, reset the compensation context (so the internal command will create its own compensation context).